ManticoreGamesInc/platform-documentation/src/getting_started/other_platforms.md

 #### Core Content

 Core Content includes everything from basic shape objects to game components like health bars and spawn points, all customizable.
-Objects are all downloaded with Core on install, which makes for virtually instanteneous loading of Core games and assets.
+Objects are all downloaded with Core on install, which makes for virtually instantaneous loading of Core games and assets.

 #### Community Content